wachaon/wes/docs/README.en.md

 1.  *repository* one type of module can be published in one *repository* .
 2. The repository name on *github* and the local working directory name must be the same.
 3. The repository must be public if you want to publish the module to a third party.
-4.  *wes* does not statically interpret the script.
+4.  *wes* dynamically interprets the module path.
 Modules acquired by `require` under specific conditions such as `if` statements may not be bundled.
 5.  *.json* file will be created in your working directory with the name *directory_name.json* .
 It cannot be installed if the file is renamed or the file is moved.
 6.  `node_modules/directory_name` , the bundle fails because it refers to `directory_name.json` .